lfaucheux/PyLUCCBA/README.md

     35 # years

+## Materials and methods

+  The calculator, as such, is divided into two (tested and documented) python scripts, namely [core.py](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py) and another that contains non-thematic-specific functions and classes, [tools.py](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py).
+The scripts that must be used to obtain the *results* presented in [Dupoux (2016)](https://www.researchgate.net/publication/304170193_The_land_use_change_time-accounting_failure) are contained in the [example](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/examples) folder.

+#### Used data

+  The results are based on data located in the body of [core.py](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py) itself (under the form of python-native dictionary) and in the [resources](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
+The latter folder is composed of:

+•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder in which the dluc calculations are reported (see calculations in the provided “Data” Excel file).
+The .txt file indicates the units of data.

+•	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder which includes the carbon price trajectories scenarios.
+When only two-time prices are provided, such as in the World Energy Outlook, there is an automatic process which extrapolates the values for each year in an exponential way.
+For example, if prices are provided at year 2020 and 2025, then the prices at 2021, 2022, 2023 and 2024 are generated in an exponential way.
+The .txt file provides the unit and year base for the monetary used in scenarios (e.g. EUR 2012).

+•	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders.
+The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the calculations: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
+The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), is only instrumental and tautologically states than one tonne of biofuel is produced per tonne of output.

+#### Generated results

+  The generated results consists of three .xlsx files, namely [\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx), [\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx)  and [\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) all three located in a folder that is named (by default) according to the arguments involved in the computation:

+•	[\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx), which only displays the quantities associated to each flow, among which, emissions from the process of production, emissions from the cultivation of the feedstock, land use change impact from soil, land use change impact from biomass, etc.

+•	[\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx) which displays the monetary value of the different types of flows from both bioethanol and gasoline (“black”) depending of the carbon price scenario chosen in “study_case.py”.

+•	[\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) which displays the net present values for both the uniform and the differentiated annualizations for the different types of flow again.
+All titles specify what is calculated.
+Note that “ut” refers to bioethanol quantities in tonne and “um” refers to bioethanol quantities in megajoules (MJ).

+Note that each column has a title that is very verbose -- so as to make things as explicit as possible -- regarding what is calculated.
+When the prefix **ut_** appears in the title it means that it is calculated for one unit tonne of biofuel.
+When the prefix **um_** appears in the title, it means that it is calculated for one unit megajoule of biofuel.
+When nothing is specified, it takes into account the total quantity of biofuel produced.

 ## Data customization/addition

 You may want to add your own scenarii regarding, say, how the price CO2 evolves, the trajectory of output flows to produce annually, the necessary quantity of input that is required to produce 1 tonne of output, etc...